• Skip to primary navigation

 Pickling salt does not contain iodine or anti-caking products which can cause the brine to become cloudy and not dissolve completely and may collect at the bottom of the jar.

-How To Eat Quick Pickled Red Onions
+How To Use Pickled Onions

 Now that you have made these awesome quick pickled red onions how are you going to eat them?
 Pickled onions can be eaten anywhere you would enjoy the flavor of onions.